 The refining process, no matter how it's achieved, basically removes impurities and decreases the free fatty acid content.

-The best oils for cooking purposes are one's that have a higher smoke point.
+The best oils for cooking purposes are those that have a higher smoke point.
 This is the stage at which the oil starts to visually smoke when heated to a certain temperature.

 When it reaches the smoking point, the oil structure has started to break down producing free radical compounds that can be damaging to the body when consumed.